 The thing is, car buyers aren't subjected to such convincing propaganda.
 They make their own choices and the car manufacturers are often at a loss as to explain why Customer A chose BMW and Customer B chose a Merc.
 All Audi can do is continue to improve the A6 if it wants to become the class leader in Europe.
 Of course, Audi will tell us that it's the class of the field already.
 We'll leave it to you to agree or otherwise.

-The A6 range has been effectively split in two.
+The A6 range is effectively offered in two parts.
 'Proper' A6 models are exclusively diesel powered, while the S6 and RS6 sports models stick with petrol engines.
-Efficiency has been improved across the diesel range, with the most efficient engine - the 2.0-litre TDI four-cylinder with 190PS - reserved for the ultra versions.
+Over the last few years, efficiency has gradually been improved across the diesel range, with the most efficient engine - the 2.0-litre TDI four-cylinder with 190PS - reserved for the ultra versions.
 The trio of 3.0-litre six-cylinder TDI 'clean diesel' units kicks off with a single-turbo V6 with 218PS, and is followed by a 272PS variant, also with a single charger.
 At the top of the range, the 3.0 TDI clean diesel biturbo produces a hefty 320PS.
 The high-performance diesel is paired with an eightspeed tiptronic automatic transmission.

 All other engine variants are linked to either a sixspeed manual gearbox or a seven-speed S tronic twin-clutch transmission.
-In the versions with front-wheel drive, a fully redeveloped dual-clutch transmission replaces the unpopular CVT 'box.
+In the versions with front-wheel drive, a dual-clutch auto is used.
 Quattro all-wheel-drive is available in conjunction with all engines bar the 2.0-litre TDI, and in versions with 272PS and above, it can be supplemented with a sport differential.
-Sports suspension lowered by 20mm is standard for the A6 S line and optional for the SE model and the former can be rooted to the tarmac even more firmly by S line sports suspension which lowers the body by a further 10mm.
+Sports suspension lowered by 20mm is standard for the A6 S line and optional for the SE Executive model and the former can be rooted to the tarmac even more firmly by S line sports suspension which lowers the body by a further 10mm.
 Alternatively, the cushioned comfort of electronically controlled adaptive air suspension is available in conjunction with both specification options.
 The Audi drive select dynamic handling system is standard.